opf/openproject/docs/operations/upgrading/packaged/upgrading.md

 Since OpenProject 8.0.0 is a major upgrade, you will need to perform some basic manual steps to upgrade your package.

+First, please check that the package repository is correct.
+Compare your local package repository with the one printed on your matching distribution on [our Download and Installation page](https://www.openproject.org/download-and-installation/)

 ## Upgrade notes for OpenProject 8.0.